fdbranno/ChatBot/README.md

 **Step 5**: Proceed to `/load -rs scriptname.mrc` for all the scripts that you are upgrading.
 If you are updating any of the required scripts, be sure to load them in the order that they are listed in the "Install Required Scripts" section of the GitHub above. (you may need to actually be connected to the server if loading BlasBot.mrc so it can get your bot's name)

 **Step 6**: Close mIRC and restart it.
 If you did everything properly, then you should not have any issues.

-## Contact Info

-By visiting my Twitch channel at http://www.twitch.tv/blasman13 , you may Twitch message me regarding any help that you may require with anything on this GitHub (provided that it is not something that can easily be done yourself by following the instructions on this GitHub).
-Before messaging me for help, please make sure that you are using the most recent updates of the scripts on this GitHub, as I am constantly updating the scripts here, and many scripts require newly added segments of other scripts.
-For general mIRC help, consider joining the [mirchelp](http://www.twitch.tv/mirchelp) chat on Twitch.

 ## Troubleshooting / FAQ